GetMyCollege

 engineering is ug or pg

-Engineering is among the most desirable & prestigious professional choices in the world known for its innovation-driven & problem-solving approach, the field of engineering opens doors to exciting opportunities across sectors like technology, infrastructure, healthcare, energy & manufacturing.
-Whether you're starting your academic journey or looking to specialise further, it's important to understand that engineering is UG or PG offered at both undergraduate (B.E./B.Tech) and postgraduate (M.E./M.Tech) levels.
-Each stage equips students with technical skills & domain expertise needed to thrive in a rapidly evolving global economy.
+Engineering is among the most desirable & prestigious professional choices in the world, known for its innovation-driven & problem-solving approach.
+The field of engineering opens doors to exciting opportunities across sectors like technology, infrastructure, healthcare, energy & manufacturing.
+Whether you're starting your academic journey or looking to specialise further, it's important to understand that Engineering is UG or PG offered at both undergraduate (B.E./B.Tech) and postgraduate (M.E./M.Tech) levels.
+Each stage equips students with the technical skills & domain expertise needed to thrive in a rapidly evolving global economy.

 "Is engineering a UG or PG program?"